zinnirahkasim/tug_ist_model_based_diagnosis/README.txt

 Step6.  $ rosnode kill /aria
-          (check nodes list by "rosnode list" command) This will kill the node, observers will publish not ok on /observations topic, diagnosis engine will publish bad[test_node] on /diagnosis topic. you can check it by "rostopic echo /diagnosis" command.
+          (check nodes list by "rosnode list" command) This will kill the node, observers will publish not ok on /observations topic, diagnosis engine will publish bad and good diagnosis on /diagnosis topic. you can check it by "rostopic echo /diagnosis" command.
 Repair engine will execute start action server to start aria node.
-Again /diagnosis topic will publish new diagnosis after start of aria node
+Again /diagnosis topic will publish new diagnosis after start of aria node.

 *****************USER EXTENSION**************************************************
 User can use the system for its own runnning system as: